Website Development Work Team Convened

 Hinds County CAB Makes Plans to Recruit 1,000 for Children's Study

-at the University of Mississippi Medical Center and neighborhood leaders throughout Hinds County took the first tangible step towards engaging the community about the National Children's Study (NCS) during the initial meeting of the Community Advisory Board (CAB) on Jan.
+Scientists at the University of Mississippi Medical Center and neighborhood leaders throughout Hinds County took the first tangible step towards engaging the community about the National Children's Study (NCS) during the initial meeting of the Community Advisory Board (CAB) on Jan.
 15 in the Norman C. Nelson Student Union.
 UMMC is one of 22 study centers nationwide for the NCS, the largest study of child and human health ever conducted in the United States to assess the effects of environmental and genetic factors on child and human health in the country.
 The NCS is a collaboration of the U.S. Department of Health and Human Services (including the National Institute of Children's Health and Disease and the National Institute of Environmental Health Sciences at the National Institutes of Health and the Centers for Disease Control and Prevention) and the U.S. Environmental Protection Agency.
+Learn more.

 Best Friends, Batson Patients Form Support System as Each Battles Cancer